EChoudhury/COVID-19-Social-Distancing-Monitor/README.md

 pip install -r requirements.txt
 ```

 You will need to install python dependencies for YOLOv5, Deep Sort, TensorFlow, and Pytorch.
 This is described in the README for each project.
 Additionally, you will need to download the NYU Depth Dataset as described in the README for FCRN.
-Place it in the root directory and then run:
+Place it in the root directory and then run the following command from a static location.:

 ```
 python predictdepth.py NYU_FCRN.ckpt img.jpg
 ```

-with from a static location.
 Finally, run continuously with:

 ```
 python covidtrackerdepth.py --source 0